Maison-de-la-Simulation/parallel-advection/README.md

 # Parallel Advection

 This code implements a 1D advection operator inside a multidimensionnal space.
-It implements a [semi-Lagrangian scheme](https://en.wikipedia.org/wiki/Semi-Lagrangian_scheme) using C++ parallel progamming models (SYCL, Kokkos).
+It implements a [semi-Lagrangian scheme](https://en.wikipedia.org/wiki/Semi-Lagrangian_scheme) using the [SYCL 2020](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html) progamming models.

 ## General algorithm
 For one time step, this is the algorithm's structure: